 We recently "remodeled" our high school youth group room at our church.
 The youth group kids picked greys and black and red and blue(like denim color) for the colors.
 We went to IKEA to get awesome pictures and frames and accessories and a bookshelf and some little tables etc. We had 3 carts full of stuff and spent approx. $400!
 We painted the floors dark grey and light grey like a checker board.
 Have stuff for the seniors to do... like board games, cards, magazines.
 We have a ping pong table that gets used a lot!
 Check out Pottery Barn teen catalogs for ideas.

 I would suggest getting the basics... sofa, loveseat, and a cushioned chair or two, depending on how large the room will be.
 Don't forget the coffee table and a couple end tables.
 A small round table that seats 4 would also be a good idea for study groups or whatever.
-I work in a college and that's pretty much what we have in the lounges.
-Ikea seems to have some inexpensive choices, but don't rule out stores like Walmart and especially Target for the decorative touches.
-Good luck!

 The main thing I'd say is get a good, efficient coffeemaker.
 The second thing I'd suggest is a nice dart board.
 Also, you might consider putting in some bookshelves and setting up a book-swap program that everyone in the senior class can use.
 Bring one, take one, no charge.
 Those who don't have a book to bring, charge them fifty cents or a buck for a book.
 And a computer would be nice, but that might be pushing it a bit.
 Maybe you could "appropriate" one the school has that is no longer in use.